KILTprotocol/spec-ext-credential-api/readme.md

 ```

 The extension MUST perform the following tasks in `startSession`:
-- follow steps in Well Known DID Configuration to confirm that the DID of the `dAppEncryptionKeyId` is controlled by the same entity
+- follow steps in Well Known DID Configuration to confirm that the DID of the `dAppEncryptionKeyUri` is controlled by the same entity
   as the page origin
 - generate a temporary DID and a keypair for encryption of messages of the current session
 - generate a nonce of 24 random bytes